ntilbe/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The const dansRoll and zoesRoll.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The ‘name’ passed into the personalDice function.
+It is always dan.
+The new roll value can change (random number).
+Both times dansRoll() is called, the console.log will be a string and will contain ‘Dan rolled a’ no matter what and then the number is the only thing that could be different
 c.
 What is the lexical scope of `newRoll`?
+  The Lexical scope of newRoll is a function scope — contained within personalDice().

 ### Task 2c - Exit Ticket